Bezzoom/kosmuxa-extend/README.md

  - Inserters;

 Also add some buildings:
- - Extended chests (from Krastorio Mod)
+ - Extended chests (from Krastorio Mod), including logistic chests
  - Loaders (from Krastorio Mod)

 Also it increase max speed of locomotives.